 Boutique: Kew Green Hotel Wanchai

-We stayed at the Kew Green Hotel Wanchai as it got great reviews, is conveniently located on Hong Kong Island and offers its guests free use of a mobile phone with unlimited data.
-This meant that we didn't have to buy a local sim card or use our own mobile hotspot.
+We stayed at the Kew Green Hotel Wanchai as it got great reviews.
+It is conveniently located on Hong Kong Island , and offers its guests free use of a mobile phone with unlimited data.
+This meant we didn't have to buy a local sim card or use our mobile hotspot.

-The Kew Green is a 4-star hotel that comes at budget-friendly prices.
-It's located just a 2-minute walk from the Wanchai MTR station and offers comfortable rooms with a desk, a flatscreen tv, a water kettle and a bathroom with in-baththub shower.
+The Kew Green is a four-star hotel that comes at budget-friendly prices.
+It's just a two-minute walk from the Wanchai MTR station and offers comfortable rooms with a desk, a flatscreen tv, a water kettle, and a bathroom with an in-bathtub shower.

-There's also a gym and the hotel has its own restaurant where you can get breakfast in the mornings (not included) light meals throughout the day and dinner in the evening.
-We didn't have breakfast here as Boyfriend doesn't eat breakfast and so we thought it a bit a waste of the money.
+There's also a gym, and the hotel has its own restaurant where you can get breakfast in the mornings (not included), light meals throughout the day, and dinner in the evening.
+We didn't have breakfast here as my former partner doesn't eat breakfast, and so we thought it was a bit of a waste of money.
 Other guests said good things about it, though.

 Budget: AMU Dreamhouse

-This Hong Kong hostel is bright and cheery with a choice between a bed in a shared dormitory or a private room.
-AMU Dreamhouse is fantastically located in the Yau Tsim Mong District with close access to two different MTR lines.
-Free WiFi is provided, decor is fun and cozy, and the hostel also has a communal living space.
+This Hong Kong hostel is bright and cheery, with a choice between a bed in a shared dormitory or a private room.
+AMU Dreamhouse is fantastically located in the Yau Tsim Mong District, with close access to two different MTR lines.
+Free WiFi is provided, the decor is fun and cozy, and the hostel has a communal living space.

 Book a room / Read reviews on TripAdvisor